open/close all folders

 - In the early years we knew almost nothing about The Doctor's people - it was six years before we learned the name "Time Lords".
 From the Tom Baker serial The Deadly Assassin onwards, we began to learn more and actually visited Gallifrey.
 Over the next decade or so, more stories featuring the corrupt, self-interested and machiavellian Time Lords were made, to the point where many fans complained that too much was being explained and the mystery had gone.
 One of the objectives of the so-called "Cartmel Masterplan" was to reintroduce the mystery regarding the Doctor himself by retconning much of what we knew about him to be a lie and implying that he was a much more powerful figure than a "mere" Time Lord.note .

 - The new series managed to bring this back a bit, by having them all supposedly killed off.
 This means that for modern fans, any slight suggestion that there might be another one out there is incredibly exciting.
+They've since come back, had their return thwarted, been saved, lost, found, lost again, and then eventually wandered back on their own as of the end of series 9.

 - The introduction of the Devil's Trap at the end of Season One.
 Apparently Sam and Dean, two of the most experienced hunters out there, not to mention their father, didn't know about a magic chalk circle which could trap demons.
 As soon as Bobby uses it, suddenly everyone with even basic awareness of demons can make one, and it starts appearing everywhere as a primary security measure.